darinz/DL/08_Generative_Models/02_vaes.md

 ```math
 \mathcal{L}(x) = \mathbb{E}_{q_\phi(z|x)} [\log p_\theta(x|z)] - D_{\mathrm{KL}}(q_\phi(z|x) \| p(z))
 ```

+> **Math Breakdown:**
+> - The first term is the expected log-likelihood of the data given the latent code (reconstruction accuracy).
+> - The second term is the KL divergence, which regularizes the latent space to match the prior.

 - **Reconstruction Loss:** Measures how well the decoder reconstructs $`x`$ from $`z`$ (often binary cross-entropy or MSE).
 - **KL Divergence:** Regularizes the latent space to match the prior $`p(z)`$.